hclimente/hclimente.github.io/_posts/2025-05-29-precision-matrix.md

 # The precision matrix

-{% details Need to dust off our old friends, the variance, covariance and correlation? %}
+{% details Need to dust off the basics?
+Variance, covariance and correlation %}

 The **variance** of a random variable $$X$$ is defined as